compliance-framework/plugin-dependabot/examples/README.md

-# Example output from Local SSH plugin
+# Example output from Dependabot plugin

-In this folder you'll find example data and policies for the Local SSH Plugin
+In this folder you'll find example data and policies for the Dependabot Plugin

 ## Data

 In `input/` you'll find an example of the data that is output from the plugin and passed to the policy files.
 This is what you will write policies against to check for compliance.

 These will be defined as `input` in Rego policies.